 Introduction

-The science is crystal clear.
-The 2023 IPCC synthesis report provided a critical pulse check indicating that current country nationally determined contributions (NDCs) remain highly insufficient to meet the Paris Agreement goals to limit global warming to 1.5 °C. If we are to meet our collective goal of net-zero emissions by 2050, greater action is needed globally to advance on the path set before us.
+The science is clear - the 2023 IPCC synthesis report provided a critical pulse check indicating that current country nationally determined contributions (NDCs) remain highly insufficient to meet the Paris Agreement goals to limit global warming to 1.5 °C. In order to meet the collective goal of net-zero emissions by 2050, greater action is needed globally to advance on the path set before us.

 The historic COP28 “UAE Consensus” sent an important signal of intent to the international community to increase the pace and scale of efforts to keep the Paris Agreement goals within reach.
 With a necessary shift to implement effective policies that provide a credible response to the climate crisis, carbon markets are increasingly considered as an essential tool to achieve climate goals.

-Voluntary carbon markets (VCMs) have emerged as a pivotal mechanism for facilitating emissions reductions by allowing companies, governments, and individuals to purchase carbon credits as a means of offsetting their greenhouse gas (GHG) emissions.
-These markets not only help in achieving emissions reduction targets, but also mobilize substantial financial resources toward sustainable projects
+In the broader landscape of mitigation – greenhouse gas (GHG) emission reduction and removal, voluntary carbon markets (VCMs) are a key component within a portfolio of solutions for facilitating global emissions reductions and removals, by allowing companies, governments, and individuals to purchase voluntary carbon credits in order to mitigate their own GHG (GHG) emissions, in accordance with individual targets.
+These markets not only help in achieving global emissions reductions, but, more importantly, also mobilize substantial financial resources towards sustainable projects, including for communities, sectors, countries and economies where climate adaptation, resilience building and finance needs are greatest.

-VCMs have, however, undergone critical review for integrity in terms of generation, verification and quality of carbon credits and claims by purchasers of credits to meet their own mandatory or voluntary net emissions reduction targets.
-The accompanying negative public perception and the lack of clarity for companies’ claims related to use of carbon credits has hampered business engagement in VCMs
+However, due to increased public scrutiny, VCMs have , been subject to critical review in recent years.
+The integrity of generation, verification and quality of voluntary carbon credits and the credibility of mitigation claims by purchasers of voluntary carbon credits in meeting their net emission reduction targets has been under the spotlight.
+Negative public perception and the lack of clarity on voluntary carbon credits in mitigation has hampered business engagement in VCMs, and led to a dramatic decline in demand for voluntary carbon credits.

+The Integrity Council for the Voluntary Carbon Market (ICVCM) and the Voluntary Carbon Markets Integrity Initiative (VCMI) play a key role in tackling the integrity gap.
+The ICVCM established standards of ethics, sustainability, and transparency for VCMs globally (Core Carbon Principles), and the VCMI provided guidance for mitigation claims by companies and other non-state actors in terms of credible use of voluntary carbon credits in setting and meeting climate commitments, and how to communicate their use of those credits.

-In this paper, the International Chamber of Commerce (ICC), as the institutional representative of 45 million companies across the globe, discusses the value of VCMs in mobilizing finance and resources for emissions reduction while highlighting the essential governance and trust-building measures needed to enhance their effectiveness and use in global efforts to achieve net-zero emissions targets.
+In this paper, the International Chamber of Commerce (ICC), as the institutional representative of 45 million companies across the globe, discusses the opportunity for VCMs in i) emissions reduction and removal and ii) mobilizing finance and resources, focusing on governance and trust-building measures to enhance their effectiveness and use in global efforts to achieve global net-zero emissions.
+The following sections will elaborate on how to mobilize finance and enhance governance and trust in VCMs, with a focus on key areas of relevance to the global business community.

 Mobilizing Finance for Emissions Reduction

-Economic Incentives for Sustainability
+Economic incentives for sustainability